 - How color affects branding

-- The meanings of each color to consumers
+- The meaning of each color to consumers

 - How design affects purchases